 Bruce Christiansen, PhD, Lead Researcher

-Bruce Christiansen completed his undergraduate work at Alma College in Alma, Mich. and earned his PhD in clinical psychology at Wayne State University in urban Detroit.
+Dr. Bruce Christiansen is the 2017 recipient of the national C. Everett Koop Unsung Hero award.
+He completed his undergraduate work at Alma College in Alma, Mich. and earned his PhD in clinical psychology at Wayne State University in urban Detroit.

 During the late 1980’s, Bruce was a UW-Madison assistant clinical professor in the Department of Psychiatry; he taught medical residents in Milwaukee how to treat tobacco dependence.